samkenxstream/SamKenX-zkevm-doc/mkdocs/docs/zkEVM/Overview/Overview.md

 ##### Incentivization Structure

 Below is a summary of the structure of how Sequencers and Aggregators are incentivised:

-- Sequencer
+(a) Sequencer
 - Collects transactions and publish them in a batch
 - Receives fees from the published transactions
 - Pays L1 transaction fees + MATIC (depends on pending batches)
 - MATIC goes to Aggregators
 - Profitable if: `txs fees` > `L1 call` + `MATIC` fee

-- Aggregator
+(b) Aggregator

 - Processes transactions published by Sequencers
 - Builds zkProof
 - Receives MATIC from Sequencer
 - Static Cost: L1 call cost + Server cost (to build a proof)
 - Profitable if: `MATIC fee` > `L1 call` + `Server cost`